goddard-guryon/fictional-fiesta/README.md

 &bull; Model 11: Density-Based Clustering model to categorize weather stations in Canada based on the weather conditions reported by them.

-The notebooks `model_12.ipynb` and `model_13.ipynb` contain `numpy`-based implementations of a movie recommender system, which you can access through those notebooks (since these models were not made through `scikit-learn` and I wasn't sure whether I could save them in a pickle dumps file (and if I could, how), I decided to leave them just as code implementations).
+The notebooks `model_12.ipynb` and `model_13.ipynb` contain `numpy`-based implementations of a movie recommender system, which you can access through those notebooks (since these models were not made through `scikit-learn` and I wasn't sure whether I could save them in a pickle dumps file (and if I could, how), I decided to leave them in the notebooks).